Ephemera. pictures and photographs from the past.

 The thanes of The Scottish Play performed with great gusto in 1969.

-Dramatis Personae: Andrew Beaumont, unknown, Roy Anthony, Nick Clarke, Joseph Wright, Stuart Gibson.
+Dramatis Personae: Andrew Beaumont, unknown, Roy Anthony, Nick Clarke, Joseph Wright, Stuart Gibson

 Speech Day 1959.
 Click here for all pages.